neziarxdxd/Code2Death/README.md

 *this is our first school partnership as a content creator in our page PROGRAMMER AKO*

+### About COde2Death
+The Code2Death Programming Competition is in partnership with Programmer ako -_-

+It's not just a regular Facebook page, they are devoted and passionate programmers who helps the programming community grow.They will be our special guest to facilitate the competition as well.

+Get ready Holy Angel University CICT Students for the challenges tomorrow!

+### WINNERS

 Here are your Code2Death survivors! ☠️

 We would like to congratulate all the winners of the programming competition that was held on September 20-21, 2019 during CICT Days.